ALewandowska-sys/ALewandowska-sys/README.md

 - 👋 Hi, I’m @ALewandowska-sys, I study IT
-- 🌱 I’m currently learning Java and Kotlin
+- 🌱 I’m currently learning Java and Flutter

 <!---
 - 👀 I’m interested in ...